 Ever thought what are the largest stadiums of the world, the most beautiful or the ones with the greatest football fans and the best possible atmosphere?
 Coming up with a list of iconic stadiums is no easy thing — without leaving some — but you can rest assured that all those making this list have had their special moments in world football history.
 Without further ado, here are some of the most amazing stadiums in football and a bit of history about them.
-(And don’t forget, we are giving you a chance to play at an adidas Premiership or Championship Football Stadium!)
+(And don’t forget, you can like us on Facebook or follow us on Twitter.)

 Camp Nou, Barcelona